cobraWilliam/cobraPrograms/README.md

-# cobraPythonPrograms
+# cobraPyPrograms
-cobraPythonPrograms contains python code used to run various components of the COBRA experiment
+cobraPyPrograms contains python code used to run various components of the COBRA experiment